larsreed/testdata/README.md

 5. com/no/org/net/co.uk/gov

 ### Guids
-This generator is a (perhaps too) simple generator for GUIDs, basically 128-bits integers, NOT following the rules laid out in http://www.ietf.org/rfc/rfc4122.txt etc.
+This generator is a (perhaps too) simple generator for GUIDs, basically 128-bits integers, NOT following the rules laid out in [http://www.ietf.org/rfc/rfc4122.txt](http://www.ietf.org/rfc/rfc4122.txt) etc.
 There are 3 get-methods (and only a default apply method):

 * `get(n)`: returns a list of `Seq[Int]`, with 4 positive longs; with 32, 16, 16 and 64 bits respectively (negative numbers are not generated)
-* `getStrings(n)`: the numbers are formatted as hex strings in the format "hhhhhhhh-hhhh-hhhh-hhhhhhhhhhhhhhhh" (unless you call `formatWith` with another formatter)
+* `getStrings(n)`: the numbers are formatted as hex strings in the format "hhhhhhhh-hhhh-hhhh-hhhhhhhhhhhhhhhh" (unless you call `formatWith` with another formatter).
 If you need something like the standard Windows references, you can use a `TextWrapper`, e.g. `TextWrapper(Guids()) surroundWith("{", "}") toUpper`, which returns strings like `{0B9F2CC4-7A26-DF88-57BFACEB0A6152C3}`
 * `getBigInts(n)`: the values are returned as actual 128-bit ints, like 135552048303739552162038533024056166383